nfelnlp/nfelnlp.github.io/index.md

 as well as with the [German Research Center for Artificial Intelligence (DFKI)](https://www.dfki.de/en/web/research/research-departments/speech-and-language-technology) as a guest researcher.

 # Research interests 👀
-My main research interest is the interpretability of language models with the goal of increasing the trust and reliability for users and simplifying access to explanations.
-Other topics include rationale generation, text simplification and summarization, dialogue systems, biomedical and clinical NLP, and evaluation measures for model-generated text.
+Advancing the interpretability of language models with the goal of increasing trust and simplifying access to explanations!
+I am open to collaborations on rationale generation, text simplification and summarization, concept explanations, biomedical and clinical NLP, and evaluation measures for model-generated text.

 # News 🤩
+2025-06-19 | New paper on feature description methods and polysemanticity out on [arXiv](https://arxiv.org/abs/2506.15538)!
+[FEVER Shared Task submission](./publications/index.md#2025) accepted for ACL.
 2025-05-28 | Two co-authored papers have been accepted at [ACL 2025](https://2025.aclweb.org) workshops: The study on [readability of free-text rationales](https://arxiv.org/abs/2407.01384) by Yi-Sheng ([GEM^2](https://gem-benchmark.com/workshop)), and a yet unpublished [table understanding study](./publications/index.md#2025) led by Ekaterina ([TRL](https://table-representation-learning.github.io/ACL2025/))! 🧐 📊
 2025-05-28 | [Three new papers](./publications/index.md#2025) led by Qianli in submission: One on [quantization effects on explainability and interpretability](https://arxiv.org/abs/2505.13963) (in collaboration with LMU Munich) 🗜, one on the [evaluation of LLM-generated counterfactuals](https://arxiv.org/abs/2505.13972) (in collaboration with Uni Marburg) 🪢, and one on multilingual datasets for conversational XAI. 🧭
 2025-05-16 | [FitCF](https://arxiv.org/abs/2501.00777) has been accepted to [ACL 2025 Findings](https://2025.aclweb.org)!
 See you in Vienna! 🎡